-If you can’t quickly respond to customer needs, they can easily become frustrated with the experience and either leave to a competitor or be disillusioned in the customer service capabilities of your team.
+If you can’t quickly respond to customer needs, they can easily become frustrated with the experience and either leave for a competitor or be disillusioned with the customer service capabilities of your team.

 Responding quickly is key to increasing customer satisfaction.

 AI technology helps customer service teams bridge the gap between when a message is submitted and when a response is sent.

 Whether it’s a chatbot that talks to the customer in place of a representative or an automated response that directs customers to an after-service line, there are many ways AI helps speed up response times.